petmri/vascular_function/README.md

-This is a TensorFlow implementation for the Vascular Function Extraction Model (VFEM).
+This is Keras/TensorFlow implementation for the Vascular Function Extraction Model (VFEM).
 A pretrained model is also provided.
 Paper: [Extraction of a vascular function for a fully automated dynamic contrast-enhanced magnetic resonance brain image processing pipeline](https://onlinelibrary.wiley.com/doi/abs/10.1002/mrm.29054)
 ### Requirements